njsgaynor/ISWS_MWRDGC_WSRR/README.md

 Code repository for automation scripts related to the Metropolitan Water Reclamation District of Greater Chicago Watershed Release Rate project at the Illinois State Water Survey (2015-2016)
+Creator: Nicole JS Gaynor

 InitHMS.py is the main script in this package.
 It can be run directly or imported as a module and run using InitHMS.main(config).
 This was developed using Python 2.7.5.

 How to run:
-1. Modify HMSconfig.py to find the files that need to be modified.
+1. Modify HMSconfig.py to find the files that need to be modified and to reflect the characteristics of the future subbasins.
+2. Open Windows Command Processor.
+3. Change to directory containing runInitHMS.cmd and InitHMS.py ("dir"
+lists directory contents and "cd" changes directory).
-2. Type "python InitHMS > InitHMS.out" into the Windows command line.
+4. Type "runInitHMS.cmd" into the Windows command line and press Enter.
+Output will be saved to InitHMSout.txt.
+Output is currently minimal if there are no errors.

 Structure:
 InitHMS.py